Global Operations and Supply Chain Management

 Entry requirements

-An upper second-class undergraduate honours degree or international equivalent in the following subjects:
+You will typically need an upper second-class honours degree or an international equivalent in any subject.

 Months of entry